 In iOS 10.3 or earlier, you can go to Settings > Display & Brightness to enable Auto-Brightness mode.

 In iOS 11, you need to on Settings > General > Accessibility > Display Accommodations to find the Auto-Brightness option.

 3. Use Wi-Fi to access data

 Generally, when you use your device to access data, a Wi-Fi connection uses less power than a cellular network.
 Absolutely, it will save more battery if your turn off Wi-Fi when are not using it.

 Apple added Low Power Mode in iOS 9 and later, which is extremely useful to reduce power consumption when your battery starts getting low.
 You can go to Settings > Battery to enable Low Battery mode.

 Generally, you don’t need to enable location services for all apps.
-Go to Settings > Privacy > Location Services, you can see the permission settings of each app and you can turn off location services for a part of apps to optimize your iPhone/iPad battery life.
+Go to Settings > Privacy > Location Services, you can see the permission settings of each app and you can turn off location services for a part of apps to optimize iOS 11 battery life with your iPhone.

-Background app refresh allows apps to refresh their content when on WLAN or cellular in the background, this will drains your iPhone battery life when you are not using your iPhone.
+Background app refresh allows apps to refresh their content when on WLAN or cellular in the background.
+This will drain your iPhone battery life when you are not using your iPhone.
 Turning off app background refresh may help preserve battery life.
 You can go to Settings > General > Background App Refresh to stop all or a part apps refreshing in the background.